What is c4c?

 Collaborative Network For European Clinical Trials For Children

-The consortium is a novel collaboration between academic and private sectors that includes 33 academic and 10 industry partners from 20 European countries, more than 50 third parties and around 500 affiliated partners.
+c4c is a large collaborative paediatric network facilitating the development of new drugs and other therapies for the entire paediatric population in Europe.
+The consortium is a novel collaboration between academic and private sectors that includes 35 academic and 10 industry partners, more than 50 third parties and around 500 affiliated partners.